 Company Structure and Hierarchy

-In addition to Reed Hastings being at the head of Netflix’s corporate hierarchy as executive chairman and co-founder, there are several other high-profile individuals who are also playing pivotal roles in driving growth at Netflix.
-The recently named co-CEOs, Ted Sarandos and Greg Peters (the former COO), essentially oversee all content-related decisions; at the moment, no one has been named the company’s new COO.
+In addition to Reed Hastings, Netflix’s executive chairman and co-founder, Reed Hastings heads its corporate hierarchy.
+Several other high-profile individuals also play pivotal roles in driving Netflix’s growth.
+The new co-CEOs, Ted Sarandos and Greg Peters (the former COO), essentially oversee all content-related decisions; at the moment, no one has been named the company’s new COO.

-As founder and co-CEO from 1999-2023 (he originally shared duties with Marc Randolph), Reed Hastings was responsible for setting both short-term objectives for immediate performance goals, as well as long-term strategies focused on positioning Netflix for continued future success domestically and globally against various competitors now and emerging later from both traditional networks/cable players.
+As founder and former co-CEO from 1999 to 2023 (he originally shared duties with Marc Randolph), Reed Hastings was responsible for setting both short-term objectives for immediate performance goals and long-term strategies focused on positioning Netflix for continued future success domestically and globally against various competitors now and emerging later from both traditional networks and cable players.

-Even though he recently announced he’d step down from the board (handing over to Chief Content Officer Ted Sarandos and Greg Peters), he is still very much involved with the company, providing the guidance and vision needed to keep them on the right track and ahead of the curve.
+Even though he recently stepped down from the board as CEO (handing over to Chief Content Officer Ted Sarandos and Greg Peters), he is still very much involved with the company, providing the guidance and vision needed to keep them on the right track and ahead of the curve.

 Conclusion

-Since its IPO in 2002, Netflix has seen tremendous success and growth, despite the fact that no single entity solely owns it.
+Since its IPO in 2002, Netflix has seen tremendous success and growth, even though no single entity solely owns it.
 The collective efforts of all these shareholders provided much-needed financial capital that helped propel the streaming giant to become one of today’s most successful companies.